Parsl/parsl/docs/userguide/overview.rst

 Here are your options for completing the tutorial:

 - **Binder:** For an online interactive experience without any installations, you can use Binder to run the tutorial in a Jupyter Notebook environment.
-Start the tutorial on Binder `here <https://mybinder.org>`_.
+Start the tutorial on Binder `Binder link <https://mybinder.org>`_.

 - **Online Notebooks:** If you'd rather try Parsl in a different online notebook setup, you can access it here: `Online Notebooks link <https://notebooks.example.com>`_.